nanoporetech/tombo/docs/resquiggle.rst

 ``Poor raw to expected signal matching``

 *  This errors indicate that the dynamic programming algorithm produce a poorly scored matching of genomic sequence to raw signal (as definied by the ``--signal-matching-score``).
 Some potential sources for these errors include incorrect primary genomic mapping, incorrect genome sequence (compared to the biological sample), poor quality raw signal or an incompatible flowcell/library with included canonical models (only R9.5/4 flowcells currently supported; 2D reads are not supported; DNA and RNA are supported).

+``Unexpected error``

+* This indicates that an error not expected by the Tombo re-squiggle algorithm has occured.
+This will result in a file containing the full error message for that read.
+Please report these bugs `here <https://github.com/nanoporetech/tombo/issues>`_.

 ------------------
 Tombo FAST5 Format